 Minimum shutter speeds adjustable from 1/4 to 1/30 in full stops, and in third stops to 1/500 for still photos.

-THere's no option to track the zoom setting becaue the lens doesn't zoom.
+There's no option to track the zoom setting because the lens doesn't zoom.

 Automatic (scene recognition).

 Fluorescent (Daylight, Warm White, Cool White).

 Custom (gray card).

 Uncompressed or losslessly compressed 14 bit RAF raw.

 6,000 x 4,000 native LARGE (24MP).